One-Loop Quantum Corrections to the Casimir Effect for Smoothly Rough Plates in the Low-Temperature Regime: Effective potential for the self-interacting scalar field under a rough geometry

 In the perturbative regime, roughness contributions from both plates can be treated as linear perturbations, allowing for additive or canceling effects depending on their functional form.
 With this choice of coordinates, the contribution of the roughness is explicitly retained.
 The spatial metric associated with these new coordinates is

 The Laplace-Beltrami operator on a scalar field can be constructed and takes the general form

 To simplify the analysis, we perform a second change of variables to introduce dimensionless coordinates:

-As mentioned earlier, the function $f$ (from now on $\hat{f}=f(u_iL_i)$, with $i=1,2$ in the new coordinates) has a perturbative nature, therefore, it allows us to arrive at a useful simplification for the operator (\ref{operatorLB}) by considering that $L_{i}\gg (\hat{f},\partial\hat{f},\partial^{2}\hat{f})$.
-Because both parameters $L_{1}$ and $L_{2}$ are infinitely large compared to the distance $a$ and the function $\hat{f}$, we set $L_{1}=L_{2}=L$.
+As mentioned earlier, the function $f$ (from now on $\hat{f}=f(u_iL_i)$, with $i=1,2$ in the new coordinates) has a perturbative nature, therefore, it allows us to arrive at a useful simplification for the operator (\ref{operatorLB}) by assuming that the roughness profile varies smoothly along the plates over the characteristic length scales $L_{i}$, which therefore play the role of effective correlation lengths for the surface deformation.
+The validity of the approximation is controlled by the adiabatic conditions $a/L_i\ll 1$, $|\hat f|/a\ll 1$, $|\partial \hat f|\ll 1$.
+Under these assumptions, derivative contributions such as $\partial_i \hat f$ and $\partial_i^2 \hat f$ are suppressed with respect to the leading geometric corrections associated with the local deformation amplitude (Because both parameters $L_{1}$ and $L_{2}$ are infinitely large compared to the distance $a$ and the function $\hat{f}$, we set $L_{1}=L_{2}=L$).
 For the remaining terms, in a compact form, we have

 where, by considering a perturbative expansion of $\hat{f}$ up to any order, $\mathcal{N}(u_{i})$ is defined by

 with $\ldots$ denoting higher-order contributions in the perturbative expansion of the roughness function $\hat{f}(u_i)$.
 With this change of variables, the spatial geometry of the plates is fully specified.
 The Euclidean volume in (\ref{VQ1}) is given by $\mathcal{V}_E = \xi \, \mathcal{V}_3$, where $\mathcal{V}_3 = \int d^3x \, \sqrt{g}$.
 Therefore\footnote{Note that the spatial volume depends on the roughness defined in the geometry of the plates.},